Applied Statistics, September-November 2020

-First class on Monday, August 31, 2020.
+First class will be in September second week (tentatively).
 The lectures will be accompanied by a quiz on a daily basis to improve your understanding.
-These daily quizzes are not graded.

-Review of Probability: Basic probability, Conditioning and Bayes rule, Independence, Counting, Discrete & Countinuous Random Variables, Multiple Random variables, Law of Large Numbers (around 14 lectures)
+- Review of Probability: Basic probability, Conditioning and Bayes rule, Independence, Counting, Discrete & Continuous Random Variables, Multiple Random variables, Law of Large Numbers (around 12 lectures)